The Muscle and Tendon Transformation Process

 Shaolin Strength and Longevity Qi Gong is a very effective and enjoyable way to strengthen your muscles, nerves, fascia, and bones, as well as ensure you do not lose your muscle mass as you age.

-Although most Qi Gong exercises look very relaxed and effortless, they can improve your fitness because they activate, stretch, and tone almost every muscle and membrane in your body.
+Although most Qi Gong exercises look very relaxed and effortless, they can still improve your fitness because they activate, stretch, and tone almost every muscle and membrane in your body.
 If you think of your Qi and Meridians like electricity and the thickness of a wire, the more abundant your ‘wires’ are the stronger the Qi you can experience.

 Level Six Includes: